A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Ising-Heisenberg coupled tetrahedral chain

-In fig.\ref{fig:phs-dgm-T}(left column) reports density plot of entropy in the plane $T-J_{z}$ (top) and $T-h$ (bottom), for the parameters considered in the caption.
-The phase boundary between quasi-phases $qFR_{2}$ and $qFI$ are easily identified.
-In fig.\ref{fig:phs-dgm-T}(middle column) illustrates the Ising spin magnetization $m_{I}$ in the plane $T-J_{z}$ (b), and in the plane $T-h$ (e).
-While the right column reports for Heisenberg spin magnetization ($3m_{H}$) in the plane $T-J_{z}$ (c), and in the plane $T-h$ (f).
+Fig.\ref{fig:phs-dgm-T}(left column) reports density plot of entropy in the $J_{z}-T$ plane (panel a) and $h-T$ plane (panel d), for the parameters considered in the caption.
+Panel (a) for $-15<J_{z}\lesssim-14$ exhibits a pseudo-transition between quasi-phases $qFR_{2}$ and $qFI$, for $J_{z}\gtrsim-14$ the sharp boundary melt.
+Panel (d) for $15\lesssim h\apprle25$, we observe a sharp boundary between quasi-phases $qFR_{2}$ and $qFI$, for other values of magnetic field the boundaries melt.
+In fig.\ref{fig:phs-dgm-T}(middle column) is illustrated the Ising spin magnetization $m_{I}$ in the $J_{z}-T$ plane (panel b), and in the $h-T$ plane (panel e).
+While the right column reports for Heisenberg spin magnetization ($m_{H}$) in the $J_{z}-T$ plane (panel c), and in the $h-T$ plane (panel f).
+So in all panels the phase boundary is easily identified by sharp boundaries.